levnaz/sb-project/README.md

 # Details of Implementation
-The project used Kafka, Spark Streaming, MySQL and Flask to implement an end-to-end data pipeline on Amazon Web Services (AWS).
+The project used Kafka, Spark Streaming, MySQL, Flask and a Proxy server to implement an end-to-end data pipeline on Amazon Web Services (AWS).

 ## Pipeline
 A producer (written in Python) reads WiFi logs from a csv file and streams to Kafka.
 Each line in the stream has the following tab-separated fields: